8 Best Turntable Speakers for Vinyl in 2019

 If you like really bass-heavy music, you may want to invest in a sub to go with your bookshelf speaker.
 A good subwoofer can improve any bookshelf speakers by preventing their woofers from having to move excessively to produce low bass.

-Buying the perfect speakers to showcase your vinyl collection can be confusing.
+Buying the best speakers for record players to showcase your vinyl collection can be confusing.
 But it doesn’t need to be.

 Because we all hear things differently, your perfect speakers may not sound the same to your neighbor.
 So, read reviews if you must, but the best judge will be your own ears.